zxc916684603/ecs/intl.en-US/User Guide/Elastic Network Interfaces/Configure an ENI.md

         ```

 2. [Connect to the ECS instance](../../../../reseller.en-US/Quick Start for Entry-Level Users/Step 3: Connect to an instance.md).
-3. Run the command to generate the confi`cat /etc/sysconfig/network-scripts/ifcfg-[network interface name in the OS]`.
+3. Run the command to generate the config file `cat /etc/sysconfig/network-scripts/ifcfg-[network interface name in the OS]`.

     **Note:**